 We think we are doing the right thing by “talking” to ourselves, yet quite the opposite is true – we are continuously agitating our unconscious nervous system, devouring emotional energy and stopping ourselves from sleeping, experiencing calmness and making decisions based on our feelings.

 As you progress through the program you’ll be taught ways to be less controlling and ways to let go of perfectionist attitudes and methods to let go of fearing what others may think of you and ways to just be more comfortable with whatever happens next, which is really just another way of saying, having more confidence and self-esteem

 As these control and security based needs are lessened the need to keep thinking actually reduces and this a a huge step forward in overcoming anxiety, it helps you to sleep better and it helps you to make decisions based on your feelings and your desires rather than what you think is best.

 If you can’t stop thinking take action to silence your mind

 There is nothing more frustrating than laying in bed, trying to sleep, and having a racing mind that won’t shut up!
-It emotionally fatigues your body, clouds your judgement and unstabalises relationships.
-The Calmness in Mind Program teaches you everything about how and why your mind is out of control and what you need to do to silence it.
+It emotionally fatigues your body, clouds your judgement and unstabilises relationships.
+The Calmness In Mind Program teaches you everything about how and why your mind is out of control and what you need to do to silence it.